 |Can a camera maker do for the digicam what Apple has done for the mobile phone?|

-My point is this: the Nokias and Blackberrys (well, Research in Motions, if you insist), of this world were pretty confident about the way user interfaces were done.
+My point is this: the Nokias and Blackberrys (Researches in Motion, if you insist), of this world were pretty confident about the way user interfaces were done.
 They'd honed, refined and evolved their menu systems and were presumably comfortable that they were getting it right.
 And, until you’ve tried something else, they all seem perfectly good.
 But sometimes, with a little lateral thinking and a strategically-placed cocked hat, the established players can be shown there are other ways of doing things.